Eritreans in Norway

 Eritreans in Norway are citizens and residents of Norway who are of Eritrean descent.
-Most have a background as asylum seekers that have fled Isaias Afwerkis regime.
+Most have a background as asylum seekers who fled Isaias Afwerki's regime.

 Demographics

 According to Statistics Norway, in 2017, there are a total 19,957 persons of Eritrean origin living in Norway.
 Of those, 3,661 individuals were born in Norway to immigrant parents.
 In 2020 the number had risen to 27,855 people, making Eritreans the second biggest migration group from Africa after Somalis.

 Socioeconomics

 According to Statistics Norway, as of 2014, around 59% of Eritrea-born immigrants have a persistently low income.
 This was a higher proportion than the native population and many other immigrant groups, largely because most Eritrean individuals arrived as asylum immigrants, who tend to have lower incomes.
 Persons born in Norway to Eritrean immigrants have a significantly smaller low income percentage of approximately 28%.

 Crime

 According to Statistics Norway, in the 2010-2013 period, the proportion of Eritrea-born perpetrators of criminal offences aged 15 and older in Norway was 79.94 per 1000 residents.
 When corrected for variables such as age and gender as well as employment, the total decreased to 67.09 after age and gender adjustment and to 52.75 after employment adjustment.
 This is higher compared to the averages of 44.9 among native Norwegians.
 As of 2015, a total of 547 Eritrea citizens residing in Norway incurred sanctions.
 The principal breaches were traffic offences (330 individuals), followed by other offences for profit (60 individuals), public order and integrity violations (51 individuals), violence and maltreatment (39 individuals), drug and alcohol offences (35 individuals), property theft (22 individuals), sexual offences (8 individuals), criminal damage (2 individuals), and other offences (0 individuals).